 Marine creatures you may spot: Squirrelfish, snappers, and barracuda

-4. Jubail – Stunning Al Fanateer
+4. Scuba diving in Jubail – Stunning Al Fanateer

 Jubail has the best blue water diving spot for those who want to have a personal, less-crowded diving experience.
 Divers can explore the Fanateer Reef and the Jana Reef in the Persian Gulf.
 The Al Fanateer Beach in Jubail is one of the most popular beaches in the KSA, with separate diving, jogging, and walking areas.
 Apart from scuba diving in Jubail, tourists can also take exquisite boat trips to take a good view of the place’s scenic beauty.